Hotels | Flights | Tours | Travel_Insurance

 Thai Boxing

 Thai boxing is one of the most highly regarded combat sports in the world.
 The vicious combination of punches, kicks, elbows and knees are brutally punishing.
-There are three main venues for watching Thai boxing in Phuket (and a number of smaller rings and training gyms).
+There are four main venues for watching Thai boxing in Phuket (and a number of smaller rings and training gyms).

-Bangla Boxing Stadium
+Tiger Boxing Stadium

-Phuket Boxing Stadium
+Phuket Boxing Stadium (currently closed)

 In Saphin Hin, Phuket Town.
 This is the oldest boxing stadium in Phuket and has real fights between good local fighters and a few guests from the rest of the country.
-The show normally takes place on Friday nights and entry is 250 baht.
+The show normally takes place on Friday nights and entry is 450 baht.
 You can book tickets and transportation at local tour shops.

 Golf